syzygy21/Medical_Challeneg_Screening/README.md

 # Results Reproduction

 The repo contains a file named inference.py that can be downloaded.
-Also download the model weights file named best_model_weights.
-Follow the steps below to run the file for testing
+Also download the model weights file from this [link](https://drive.google.com/file/d/1K7wSLg91FYTae37DDGNrBtGI0K4uM5yo/view?usp=sharing)

 ## Create and Activate a Virtual Environment
 ```bash